nathanweisz/DK-MEG-Basics2020/07_Source_Analysis.md

 save(fullfile(datapath, 'headstuff4DK2020.mat'), 'mri_aligned', 'hdm')
 ```

+Note that using the *obob_coregister* tool automatically runs *ft_prepare_headmodel.m* for you, so you obtain a for MEG quite simple single-shell headmodel based on a method proposed by Nolte (2003).
+Fieldtrip includes fancier headmodels if you need them.

 In general it is not a bad idea to also run your source analysis using the template brain approach.
 Depending on your interests the results are often quite satisfactory and a good benchmark for your manual co-registration.
 Using individual MRIs, your results should usually even be better.
 If things get worse, this is a good indication that something went wrong during your co-registration.

 # Getting your forward model

+Now we have almost all the ingredients mentioned above.
+What is missing is the defined location of the sources for which we want to estimate activity.
+For this we use a predefined grid with 1 cm spacing in MNI space and warp the position of these points into the head-space of the individual.
+This approach offers the advantage that you get sourcemodels for each individual, that have common positions in MNI space.
+This nice feature makes averaging and statistics across participants a lot easier.

+Here some snippets that bring you to the sourcemodel.

 ```matlab